Technical requirements for mobility in Lync Server 2013

 We recommend that you use IIS 7.5, IIS 8.0, or IIS 8.5 for mobility.
 The Mobility Service installer sets flags in ASP.NET to improve performance.
 IIS 7.5 is installed by default on Windows Server 2008 R2, IIS 8.0 is installed on Windows Server 2012, and IIS 8.5 is installed on Windows Server 2012 R2.
 The Mobility Service installer automatically changes the ASP.NET settings.

 On the hardware load balancer that is supporting the Front End pool, the external Web Services virtual IPs (VIPs) for Web Services traffic must be configured for source.
 Source affinity helps to ensure that multiple connections from a single client are sent to one server to maintain session state.
-For details about affinity requirements, see Load Balancing Requirements.
+For details about affinity requirements, see Load balancing requirements for Lync Server 2013.

 If you plan to support Lync mobile clients only over your internal Wi-Fi network, you should configure the internal Web Services VIPS for source as described for external Web Services VIPs.
 In this situation, you should use source_addr (or TCP) affinity for the internal Web Services VIPs on the hardware load balancer.
-For details, see Load Balancing Requirements.
+For details, see Load balancing requirements for Lync Server 2013.

 If you support automatic discovery for Lync mobile clients, you need to update the current publishing rule as follows:

 If you decide to update the subject alternative names lists on the reverse proxy certificates and use HTTPS for the initial Autodiscover Service request, you must update the web publishing rule for lyncdiscover.<sipdomain>.
 Typically, this is combined with the publishing rule for the external Web Services URL on the Front End pool.